Who We Are

 Who Can Be An Affiliate Scholar?

-- Applicants must have an interest in teaching middle school or high school science or mathematics
+- Must be interested in teaching middle school or high school science or mathematics

-- A grade of B or better in at least one college level math course.
+- Have achieved a B or better in at least one college-level math course.

 - OR scored a 3 or higher on an AP math exam.